rahmlad-aramide/scissor/README.md

 ## Dependencies

-List the main dependencies and their versions used in the project.
+These are the main dependencies and their versions used in the project.

 - [React](https://reactjs.org) (version 18.2.0)
 - [React Router Dom](https://reactrouter.com) (version 6.11.2)